spacecat56/AniVis/README.md

 Access Help/About Installed Plugins and verify that the list includes AniVis with "green" status.

 ## To Build

-On Windows:

 Obtain and fully install (with all pre-requisites) the DAZ Studio SDK (4.5+).

-Ensure you are able to succssfully build a sample plugin using Visual Studio 2012 or later.
+Ensure you are able to successfully build a sample plugin.

 Download the source from this repository (clone or download and extract the zip).

+On Windows:

-Open the sln file in Visual Studio and build.
+Open the sln file in Visual Studio 2012 or later and build the plugin.

 Elsewhere:

-Obtain and fully install (with all pre-requisites) the DAZ Studio SDK (4.5+).

-Ensure you are able to succssfully build a sample plugin using your platform's tools.

-Download the source from this repository (clone or download and extract the zip).

 Create a project for your toolset and make source code mods as needed for your compiler.

+## To Use
+Select one or more nodes in the scene.

+Click the menu item Edit / Add AnaVis Property.

+Select a node and move in the Timeline to the frame where you want it to disappear.

+Locate the AnimateVisibility properrty under Parameters and toggle it to Off.

+Move the prior frame and toggle it to On.

+Note that you can also toggle back and forth in multiple frames e.g. to blink.

+Also note that nodes do not need to be top-level, e.g. you can make a character's head disappear...

 ## Trademarks
 DAZ Studio is a trademark of DAZ 3D, Inc.